Penalties Against Women Seeking (International) Protection

 NATASHA YACOUB

 An international refugee law practitioner and scholar who worked for UNHCR two decades.
 Natasha teaches international refugee law at the University of London, where she also chairs a Working Group on Feminist Theory and Refugee Law.
-Natasha will speak about cessation of refugee status.
+Natasha spoke about cessation of refugee status and you can view her slides here.

 PAULA BANERJEE